stavsetty/stavsetty.github.io/index.md

 - Designed a thousand t-shirts for University-wide pro-Israel event

 ![Image](tshirt.jpg)

-## OTHER SKILLS
-- Proficiency in SQL
-- Some HTML, CSS and Java

 ## CONTACT ME
 Feel free to email me with any questions you may have or just to say hello!